 The season begins on 0000 hours Coordinated Universal Time (UTC) January 1 and ends on either 2400 hours UTC on December 31 or when NMFS closes the fishery.
-For calendar years 2018-2020, there is a bigeye tuna catch limit of 750 metric tons for U.S. longline vessels greater than 24 meters in overall length (large longline vessels).
+For calendar year 2021, there is a bigeye tuna catch limit of 750 metric tons (mt) for U.S. longline vessels greater than 24 meters (m) in overall length (large longline vessels).

-Q3.
+O3.
 How will I be notified when the catch level is reached?

 NMFS will publish a notice in the Federal Register at least 7 days in advance of a closure announcing that the annual limit is projected to be reached.
-NMFS WCR will notify stakeholders of the upcoming closure through the IATTC distribution list3.
-Updates on the status of bigeye tuna catch limits within a calendar year can be found online4.
+NMFS WCR will notify stakeholders of the upcoming closure through the IATTC distribution list.3 Updates on the status of bigeye tuna catch limits within a calendar year can be found online.4